 Longer manufacturing duration allows analog chip makers to generate greater efficiencies, leading to structurally higher gross margins than their fabless digital peers.
 The downside of vertical integration is that cyclicality can be more pronounced for analog chipmakers, as capacity utilization upsides work in reverse during down periods.

-Skyworks Solutions's revenue growth over the last three years has been mediocre, averaging 15.8% annually.
-But as you can see below, its revenue declined from $1.41 billion in the same quarter last year to $1.22 billion.
+Skyworks Solutions's revenue growth over the last three years has been unremarkable, averaging 9.3% annually.
+This quarter, its revenue declined from $1.33 billion in the same quarter last year to $1.20 billion.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory